Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 In the first of these, the single $5$ means one has no $P(5)$ and at most one $P(7)$, but these are the only two projectives containing $7$, so we cannot use up the seven $7$s.
 The second case does have a unique possibility, however, of

-Although it has $3$ as a summand, the presence of a $P(3)$ means that we cannot guarantee that it is an $\sl_2$-subalgebra of $L(G)$, although the $3\oplus 3$ in the socle of $L(G)\downarrow_H$ does form a subalgebra.
+Although it has $3$ as a summand, the presence of a $P(3)$ means that we cannot guarantee that it is an $\slf_2$-subalgebra of $L(E_7)$ using Proposition \ref{prop:sl2ifsplitoff}, although the $3\oplus 3$ in the socle of $L(E_7)\downarrow_H$ does form a subalgebra.

 Let $x$ denote an element of order $14$ in $H$ and let $\zeta$ be a primitive $14$th root of unity, arranged so that the eigenvalues of $x$ on $4$ are $\zeta^{\pm 1},\zeta^{\pm 3}$.
-The eigenvalues of $x$ on $\Vmin$ are
+The eigenvalues of $x$ on $M(E_7)$ are